Posted: October 1, 2011, 5 a.m. EDT

 11. Why does my ferret wrestle another ferret?

-This behavior starts out with one ferret grabbing another by its scruff and flipping it over on its back.
+This behavior starts out with one ferret grabbing another by the scruff and flipping him over on his back.
 The two ferrets then roll around together very rapidly on the floor.
-“They’re playing and having fun,” Burgess said, “but they’re also figuring out which one is more dominant.”
+"They’re playing and having fun,” Burgess said, "but they’re also figuring out which one is more dominant.”
 That’s usually the ferret that does most of the flipping.
 It might look rough, he says, but it’s usually nothing you have to try to stop.
 Chances are, the ferrets won’t hurt each other.

-12. Why does my ferret grab another ferret and shake it?
+12. Why does my ferret grab another ferret and shake him?

 13. Why does my ferret dance for joy?

 If you notice your ferret bouncing off the walls, leaping from one piece of furniture to another, and seemingly going a hundred miles an hour, don’t be alarmed.
 Your ferret is doing what is referred to as the "dance for joy.”
 "This is a direct result of an animal having so much joy and energy that it cannot be contained,” Faulkner said.
 "And they don’t know exactly what to do with themselves, and this is how it comes out.”
 The very hyper movement is often accompanied by vocalizations that sound a lot like a human laugh.

 14. Why does my ferret do the weasel war dance?